pyOpenSci/pyosMeta/README.md

 This script uses the updated contributor and review information created from the scripts above.
 It then adds / updates the packages that each contributor has reviewed, served as editor or submitted.
-In some cases if the person has not been added to our contributors.yml file it will first add then and grab their github metadata.
-Then update their roles in the review process.
+If the contributor has not been added to our contributors.yml file it will first add them and update their information from their GitHub profile page.
+It will then update their roles in the review process.

 ## Rate limiting